 We love to ‘go with our gut’ on big decisions.
-And it turns out, there might be much more sense to that than we realise.
+And it turns out, there might be much more sense to that than we realize.
 For a long time it was believed that the gut, just like many parts of our body, simply took instruction from the brain.
 Yet, we now know the brain and the gut have regular powwows and most of the time it’s the gut telling the brain stuff, not the other way around.
 Special signalling hormones and other little messengers ride this highway back and forth between the gut and brain all day long.
 This is called the gut brain axis.

 Is there a link between gut health and mental health?